 Nationally, the majority of people detained in jail are awaiting trial and are legally presumed innocent.
 Many people detained pretrial pose no public safety or flight risk but are incarcerated simply because they cannot afford cash bail.
 Recognizing this injustice, some counties around the country are reforming their pretrial release systems to prevent unnecessary pretrial detention.
 To judge whether pretrial detention should be reduced in the county, decisionmakers should ask:

-People who come in contact with the criminal justice system are disproportionately low-income, yet are often charged fines and administrative fees that can add up to thousands of dollars.
 Those who cannot afford to pay are often punished with incarceration, despite the fact that the Supreme Court has ruled debtors’ prisons unconstitutional.2 To determine whether fees and fines are fueling incarceration in the county, decisionmakers should ask:

 In the United States, people incarcerated in jails are five times more likely than the general population to have a serious mental illness,3 and 68% of the jail population meets medical standards for having a diagnosable substance abuse disorder.
 However, the majority of them do not receive appropriate treatment.4 The best solution is to invest in programs that divert people with mental illness and substance use disorder out of jail and into appropriate treatment in their communities.
 To determine how many people with mental illness and substance use disorder are incarcerated in the county, and whether the county has taken steps to reduce this number, local decisionmakers should ask: